 Trump calls Mattis, Kelly, Bolton 'disgruntled former employees' in town hall

-Trump earlier Tuesday called Mattis a 'terrible general' and a 'bad leader' on 'Fox & Friends'
+Earlier in the day he called Mattis a 'terrible general' and a 'bad leader'

-President Trump on Tuesday night called his ex-Chief of Staff John Kelly and first Defense Secretary James Mattis -- both retired Marine generals -- as well as former National Security Advisor John Bolton "disgruntled former employees" over criticism the three have leveled at him since their departures from his administration.
+President Trump on Tuesday night called his former chief of staff John Kelly and first Defense Secretary James Mattis – both retired Marine generals – as well as former national security adviser John Bolton "disgruntled former employees" over criticism the three have leveled at him since their departures from his administration.

 Trump made the comments in response to a question during an ABC News town hall event with undecided voters after host George Stephanopoulos asked the president to respond to the trio's broadsides.